BigPolarBear1/The_Story_and_goodbye/README.md

 Update: Its 5:30 am.
 Its too warm in this room below the attic.
 I cant open my window bc there is some awful smells coming from somewhere outside  Just feel so claustrophobic and stuck here.
 I have no money.
 Otherwise I could go backpacking.
 You know, if I were to hang myself, what would it matter.
 Shit world.
 Im stuck.
 Theres nothing left anymore.

+Theres just nothing.
+I cant get a job.
+People just google sandboxescaper and the search results are  enough for anyone to not hire me.
+I camt find someone to buy my work.
+Just stuck in this small room, and some days it literally feels like I vant breath here.
+With all the respect for my parents, Im 35, im just slowly dying here.
+This isnt a life anymore.
+Im just going to do it lol. what else do I even do anymore at this point?